Meet our Board of Directors

 Education Board Director

 Nicole brings a diverse legal perspective to the team.
-Originally from Argentina, Nicole moved to Portland, Oregon with her wife 5 years ago.
+She is an attorney in Argentina and Oregon with years of experience in business law in a wide range of areas.
 As a board member, Nicole contributes her diverse point of view and provides rational solutions to the board.
-Nicole holds two law degrees, one in Spanish (Argentina) and another one in the United States, which she utilizes to help the Spanish members of the community who feel the legal disparity in this country.
+She is the program director for ORPIB's Incubator program.
 She dedicates her time to work with community-based businesses and helps them develop a strategy for their growth.
 Her goal is to empower the queer community to build and feel confident about their businesses.

-Juliet creates and implements systems for ORPIB’s backbone: volunteers.
-With backgrounds in nonprofits, psychology, and visual and literary arts, she uplifts the importance of nonprofits’ narratives to liaise with corporate and community partners.
-As the organization’s Administrative and Volunteer Coordinator, she is honored to serve as the point of contact for membership and the supporter of those looking to serve their communities.
+janine creates and implements systems for ORPIB’s backbone: volunteers.
+With a varied background in creative services, Philosophy, gender-affirming care, design, and project management, she identifies as values-driven generalist, plugging into ORPIB operations wherever there is need, and empowering our volunteer staff as our organization continues to grow and develop.
+As the organization’s Admin and Volunteer Coordinator, she is honored to serve as the point of contact for membership and the supporter of those looking to serve their communities.